-As of March 31, 2022, we had cash and cash equivalents of \$183.5 million.
+As of September 30, 2022, we had cash, cash equivalents and short-term investments of \$279.0 million.
 Cash consists of deposits with financial institutions.
 Interest income is sensitive to changes in the general level of interest rates.
 However, due to the nature of these investments, a hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our consolidated financial statements.

-As of March 31, 2022, we had \$60.0 million of borrowings outstanding under the 2022 Loan Agreement bearing interest at a variable rate equal to 30-day LIBOR plus 7.83%, subject to a floor of 7.94%.
+As of September 30, 2022, we had \$60.0 million of borrowings outstanding under the 2022 Loan Agreement bearing interest at a variable rate equal to 30-day LIBOR plus 7.83%, subject to a floor of 7.94%.
 A hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our consolidated financial statements.
 LIBOR is scheduled to be phased out in June 2023.
 Our 2022 Loan Agreement includes provision addressing replacement of LIBOR with an alternate benchmark rate, which may include SOFR, when LIBOR is phased out, however a new standard has not yet been established.
 The consequences of a change in benchmark rate cannot be entirely predicted, but could result in higher interest rates on the principal amount outstanding under our 2022 Loan Agreement.